Challenge Match of $1 million!

 Vision

-In 2023, Demontreville Jesuit Retreat House will celebrate its 75th anniversary of its founding.
+In 2023, Demontreville Jesuit Retreat House celebrated its 75th anniversary of its founding.

-Demontreville’s leadership has been working with an architect in creating a plan to improve the buildings in which men stay on the weekends.
+Demontreville’s leadership worked with an architect to create a plan to improve the buildings in which men stay on the weekends.
 As an exercise of good stewardship, the plan will preserve the best aspects of the retreat experience for those who come to Demontreville.
 The project will have two phases and construction will only take place Monday through Thursday morning when retreatants are not present.
 Below are the various initiatives we hope to fund through a capital campaign:

 Estimated Cost: $3 million

 Renovations and updates to the existing six houses will require a loss of 10 bedrooms total.
-To compensate for the loss, our plan includes building a new house across from the main entrance (next to Campion).
-The new house will be approximately 9,000 square feet total.
-The new house will be on one level (no stairs) with 10 bedrooms, each with a private full bathroom.
+To compensate for the loss, our plan included building a new house known as Sthokal Hall across from the main entrance (next to Campion).
+The new house is approximately 9,000 square feet total.
+The new house is one level (no stairs) with 10 bedrooms, each with a private full bathroom.
 Building the new house will maintain Demontreville’s capacity of 72 men per retreat.

-PHASE 2: Renovate Existing Housing (approximately 3 years)
+PHASE 2: Renovate Existing Housing (in progress, approximately 3 years)

 Estimated Cost: $5 million